product design, product levels, benefits and features

 - Describe this product in terms of its three levels of product = core value/need, actual product, and augmented product.

-- Which consumers would be the main target market/s for this product?
+- Profile the type of consumers who would be the main target market/s for this product?

 - List the possible direct and indirect competitors for this product.

 - Based on your knowledge of competing brands, how has this product been differentiated in the market?

 - Finally, list the product’s features and then identify what benefits that they provide to the customer.